Skip to main content

 Recent and On-Going Research

-My research interests include modern literature, media, and reading practices.
-My first book, The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), was awarded the European Society for the Study of English Book Award for Junior Scholars.
-This was followed by Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), which documents how unsparing descriptions of poverty and social injustice became a regular feature of English journalism.
+My research interests include modern literature, media history, and styles of reading.
+My work on Victorian literature began with The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford University Press, 2009), which was awarded the European Society for the Study of English Book Award for Junior Scholars.
+Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012) documents how unsparing descriptions of poverty and social injustice became a regular feature of English journalism.
 Guardian journalist Nick Davies described it as ‘a book full of amazing stuff—Victorian in its facts, but contemporary in its themes’.
+My latest book is titled Undercover: Victorian Investigative Journalism in Fact and Fiction (Cambridge University Press, 2025).

-My subsequent work continues to explore the relationship between literature and new media.
+Another strand of my research explores the relationship between literature and new media.
 Audiobooks, Literature, and Sound Studies (Routledge, 2011) was the first essay collection to address the significance of recorded literature by authors ranging from Charles Dickens to Toni Morrison and Barack Obama.
-The Untold Story of the Talking Book (Harvard University Press, 2016) received a Certificate of Merit in the 2017 Association for Recorded Sound Collections Award for Excellence.
+My history of the audiobook titled The Untold Story of the Talking Book (Harvard University Press, 2016) received a Certificate of Merit in the 2017 Association for Recorded Sound Collections Award for Excellence.

-My latest books include Further Reading (Oxford, 2020), a collection of more than thirty essays on the status of reading in the twenty-first century, and Reader’s Block: A History of Reading Differences (Stanford, 2022).
+My books on reading include Further Reading (Oxford, 2020), a collection of more than thirty essays on the status of reading in the twenty-first century, and Reader’s Block: A History of Reading Differences (Stanford, 2022), the first history of neurodivergent reading.

 Publications